liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/07-creating-views-in-liferay-screens-for-android.markdown

 Super!
 Now you know how to create and package views in Liferay Screens for Android.
-This gives you extensive control over your app's look and feel, and also lets you distribute your themes to others.
+This gives you extensive control over your app's look and feel, and also lets you distribute your views to others.

 ## Related Topics [](id=related-topics)